gitbls/1piboot/README.md

 ## Installation and Use

 Copy the files from this github to your local Linux system: rpi-firstboot.sh, 1piboot.conf, and the 0*-*.sh scripts (if desired).

-After you have copied the Raspbian distro to your SD card, perform the following steps on a Linux system:
+After you have copied the Raspbian distro to your SD card, perform the following steps on a Linux system.
+The script `Install1piboot` can be used, if desired.

 * `sudo mount /dev/sdX1 /mnt` - Mounts the SD card on your Linux system.
 Change **X** as appropriate on your Linux system

 * `sudo cp rpi-firstboot.sh /mnt` - Copies the rpi-firstboot.sh script to /boot on the SD card

+* `sudo chmod 755 /mnt/rpi-firstboot.sh` - Ensure correct file protection

 * `sudo mkdir /mnt/1piboot` - Makes the configuration directory /boot/1piboot for 1piboot on the SD card